-We have been exploring seeds the last few days with the Mother Goose Time theme, In the Orchard.
+We have been exploring seeds the last few days with the Experience Curriculum theme, In the Orchard.
 One of the manipulatives included this month is a collection of seeds: pumpkin, bean, and sunflower seeds.

 Using the seed collection, the kids used tweezers to transfer and sort seeds into ice cube trays.
 Seeds are an excellent natural math manipulative.